-Following complaints from consumers of mouldy and mildew-like smells, it was discovered that a chemical fungicidal and flame retardant treatment called 2,4,6-tribromophenol (TBP), combined with excess moisture in the pallets, had resulted in the production of the chemical 2,4,6-Tribromoanisole (TBA).
+Following complaints from buyers of mouldy and mildew-like smells.
+It was discovered that a chemical fungicidal and flame retardant treatment called 2,4,6-tribromophenol (TBP), combined with excess moisture in the pallets, had resulted in the production of the chemical 2,4,6-Tribromoanisole (TBA).

-The presence of the chemical on the product the consumer received caused instances of various stomach issues such as vomiting and diarrhoea.
-Over a 3 year period it is estimated that cost to the industry was in the region of $1 billion, according to Pharmaceutical Manufacturing.
+The presence of the chemical on the product the buyer received caused instances of various stomach issues such as vomiting and diarrhoea.
+Over a 3-year period, it is estimated that the cost to the industry was in the region of $1 billion, according to Pharmaceutical Manufacturing.

 The problem resulted in the FDA issuing a statement warning that wooden pallets treated with TBP should be used with precaution in any area of drug packaging or storage.

-With the need for getting pharmaceutical shipments through customs in a timely manner so crucial, what do pharmaceutical companies need to consider when selecting international shipping pallets?
+With the need for getting pharmaceutical shipments through customs in a timely manner so crucial, what do pharmaceutical companies need to consider when picking international shipping pallets?

-Choosing a pallet material that can be cleaned to match the level of sanitation needed to safely transport medicines, drugs and other similar materials makes meeting regulation requirements a much easier and less time-intensive task.
+Choosing a pallet material that can be cleaned to match the level of sanitation needed to safely transport medicines, drugs and other similar materials.
+It makes meeting regulation needs a much easier and less time-intensive task.

-While international shipping and transportation is an activity rife with challenge for any industry, the pharmaceutical industry’s need for precisely controlled environments along complex routes make it uniquely demanding.
-With the market seeing a shift towards the pharmaceutical pallet transportation of high value, low volume drugs often designed for personalised use, the success of pharmaceutical shipments are of vital importance not just financially; lives can depend on it.
+While international shipping and transportation is an activity rife with a challenge for any industry.
+The pharmaceutical industry’s need for precisely controlled environments along complex routes makes it uniquely demanding.
+With the market seeing a shift towards the pharmaceutical pallet transportation of high-value, low-volume drugs often designed for personalised use.
+The success of pharmaceutical shipments is of vital importance not just financially; lives can depend on it.

 1. Temperature control

-The specialised nature of medications, along with the increased need for cell based regenerative therapies, means that the demand for the so named cold-chain utilisation has continued to increase.
+The specialised nature of medications, along with the increased need for cell-based regenerative therapies.
+It means that the demand for the so-named cold-chain utilisation has continued to increase.
 The potential for useless products or even deadly side effects as a result of temperature standard failures makes this challenging aspect of drug transportation particularly vital.

 Research by Cargosense found that the pharmaceutical industry incurs over US$15 billion in losses due to temperature errors during shipping alone.

-To make this even more challenging, traditional wood pallets used for the packing and shipment of pharmaceutical goods regularly suffer in the temperature extremes required for safe movement of medication.
-Moisture absorption can cause warping, leading to damage of the contained In the wake of increased demand for produce to be kept at below freezing temperatures, many pharmaceutical companies are moving towards more durable plastic pallets.
+To make this even more challenging, traditional wood pallets used for the packing and shipment of pharmaceutical goods regularly suffer from temperature extremes.
+It is required for the safe movement of medication.
+Moisture absorption can cause warping, leading to damage to the contained.
+In the wake of increased demand for products to be kept at below-freezing temperatures, many pharmaceutical companies are moving towards more durable plastic pallets.

 The pharmaceutical industry’s need for precisely controlled environments along complex routes make shipping uniquely demanding.

-Against a background of increased clinical trials and movement of cells, governing bodies have put in place tougher guidelines to regulate and ensure the safe movement of pharmaceuticals.
-Amongst other things, these regulations aim to maintain stringent hygiene practices.
-Notably, the World Health Organisation stipulates that transportation containers are regularly cleaned.
+Against a background of increased clinical trials and the movement of cells, ruling bodies have put in place tougher procedures to regulate and ensure the safe movement of pharmaceuticals.
+Amongst other things, these regulations aim to maintain rigid hygiene practices.
+Notably, the World Health Organisation defines that transportation containers are regularly cleaned.

-Maintaining the required standard is both time consuming and costly, and compliance increasingly relies on the use of the most modern materials.
-Plastic pallets, with their smooth and moisture resistant surfaces, have consistently proved themselves to be the most hygienic option.
-They allow for quick turnarounds, rather than the time-costly methods required to comprehensively sterilise wood.
+Maintaining the required standard is both time-consuming and costly, and compliance increasingly relies on the use of the most modern materials.
+Plastic pallets, with their smooth and moisture-resistant surfaces, have always proved themselves to be the most hygienic option.
+They allow for quick turnarounds, rather than the time-costly methods required to thoroughly sterilise wood.

 3. Warehouse management

 The last ten years have seen the pharmaceutical industry double in size.
 This increase in sales and stock has made the correct management and efficiency of available warehouse space more important than ever.
-Streamlining logistics and supply chain efforts to ensure maximum utilisation of storage space, combined with the strictly regulated conditions required for storing medication, is a consistent challenge.
-Acquiring hygienic pallets that allow stackability and safe handling can drastically decrease warehouse management issues.
+Streamlining logistics and supply chain efforts to ensure maximum utilisation of storage space.
+If it is combined with the strictly controlled conditions required for storing medication, it is a consistent challenge.
+Acquiring hygienic pallets that allow stackability and safe handling can drastically reduce warehouse management issues.